easytarget/PrintPy2040/microPython/README.md

 ## Dealing with multi-thread reset errors on the RP2040!
 This is annoying; the RP2040 micropython port does not handle multi-cpu systems properly when they have threads running on the second CPU.

-*Important:* Once the main printXIAO code is running you can interrupt the main loop by pressing **ctrl-c** in the REPL console, but this fails to fully 'soft reset' the board.
+*Once the main printXIAO code is running you can interrupt the main loop by pressing **ctrl-c** in the REPL console, but this fails to fully 'soft reset' the board.*
-1) Crtl-c' in the repl console should be followed immediately by running 'micropython.reset()' to fully reset the hardware.
+1) *Crtl-c' in the repl console should be followed immediately by running 'micropython.reset()' to fully reset the hardware.*
-3) Press the reset button on the XIAO board (it's tiny and hard to access, especially once the wiring is done, use a small non-conductive plastic rod to do this)
+2) *Press the reset button on the XIAO board (it's tiny and hard to access, especially once the wiring is done, use a small non-conductive plastic rod to do this)*
-4) Force the reset by unplugging it completely from the printer and usb-c.
+3) *Force the reset by unplugging it completely from the printer and usb-c.*

 *If you do not do this there is a high chance the board will quickly stop responding to REPL commands; it gets into some sort of bad USB state.
 This plagued me during the last stages of development.*